Franco-Russian Alliance: History

 Relying on Russian support, France intensified its colonial policy.
 After the Fashoda Incident of 1898 with Great Britain, it endeavored even more to strengthen the alliance with Russia.
 The alliance with France also facilitated the tsarist government's expansion into Manchuria in the 1890s.
 During the preparatory period and the first years of the existence of the Russo-French Alliance, the determining role was played by Russia, but in time the situation altered.
 By constantly receiving new loans from France, Russian tsarism gradually fell into financial dependence on French imperialism.
+The term “Franco-Russian Marseillaise” refers not to a single musical composition, but to a symbolic and performative phenomenon that emerged during the late 19th and early 20th centuries as France and Russia developed closer diplomatically.

+The Dual Alliance was tested, aligning together with Germany during the Sino-Japanese conflict.

 Prior to World War I, the cooperation of the general staffs of both countries assumed closer forms.
 In 1912 a Russo-French naval convention was signed.
 Russia and France entered the war united by the treaty of alliance.
 This had a significant effect on the course and outcome of the war since it forced Germany from the first days of the war to fight on two fronts.
 This led to the defeat of Germany in the First Battle of the Marne, to the collapse of the Schlieffen Plan, and finally to the defeat of Germany.
-The Russo-French Alliance was nullified by the Bolshevik government in 1917.
+The Russo-French Alliance was nullified by the Bolshevik government in 1917, which also repudiated all foreign debts, including to France.